jo/couchdb-best-practices/README.md

 Its also possible to run a migration manually from a dev computer.

 Please take care of your migration function.
-It *must* recognice whether a doc already has been migrated, otherwise the migration is cought in a loop!
+It *must* recognize whether a doc already has been migrated, otherwise the migration is caught in a loop!

 ### Per Document Access Control